mademoixcel/Customer-Profiling-Analysis/README.md

 3. The 4th campaign was the most successful campaign.

 4. On average, individuals without children tend to spend more than those who do have children.

+Click here to read the detailed description of this project.